Cliffe Knechtle

-Cliffe Knechtle (born May 20, 1954) is an American Christian apologist and pastor.
+Cliffe Knechtle (born May 20, 1954) is an American evangelist and pastor.
 Known as the founder of public apologetics ministry Give Me an Answer, he is the senior pastor of Grace Community Church in New Canaan, Connecticut.

 Since the late 1970s, Knechtle has held open-air question-and-answer sessions on university campuses across the United States, and has continued this work alongside pastoral ministry since 2001.

 Since the 2010s, recordings of his dialogues attracted large audiences on digital platforms like YouTube, TikTok, and Instagram.
 By 2025, Christianity Today reported his ministry had more than two million followers on TikTok and Instagram and over 900,000 subscribers on YouTube.

 Early life and education

-Knechtle was born in New York City on May 20, 1954.
+Knechtle was born in New York City on May 20, 1954 to his father Emilio Knechtle, a Swiss-American businessman, and his mother Ann Johnston, who worked as a nurse.
+They married in 1950.
+Cliffe is the eldest of six children, and is named after his maternal grandfather.
+He attended St. Luke's School in Connecticut.

 He attended Davidson College in North Carolina and later earned a Master of Divinity from Gordon–Conwell Theological Seminary, graduating in 1979.

 Career

 After graduating, Knechtle began working with InterVarsity Christian Fellowship and various churches in the United States.